mohiva/play-silhouette/docs/how-it-works/authenticator.rst

 An authenticator that uses a stateful, cookie based approach.
 It works by storing the unique ID of the authenticator in a cookie.
 This ID gets then mapped to an authenticator instance in the server side backing store.
 This approach can also be named "server side session".

+The authenticator can use sliding window expiration.
+This means that the authenticator times out after a certain time if it wasn't used.
+This can be controlled with the [[idleTimeout]] property.

 **Pro**